-- Post all items to Moreland City Council, Locked Bag 10, Moreland 3058, or
+- post the form to Moreland City Council, Locked Bag 10, Moreland 3058

-- Bring the application in person to a Council Customer Service Centre.
+- take the application to one of our Customer Service Centres

 Council Transport Engineers assess the application in accordance with the Council Parking Management Policy (DOC 184Kb).